 This recipe made 2 decent-size loaves.
 My topping ran to the edge and over the sides but was caught by the parchment.

-After rising, the dough was very easy to work with and divide into the two pans and it took 2 hours for it to double in size again in its pans.
+After rising, the dough was very easy to work with and divide into the 2 pans and it took 2 hours for it to double in size again in the pans.
 The loaves came easily out of the pans and didn't stick at all.

 There were 16 slices from each loaf that would have worked equally well as an after-dinner treat, with a cup of tea in the afternoon, or as part of a brunch spread